CPSIA and ASTM F963-23 Product Lab Testing: A Complete Guide

 How to manage your lab test booking

-a.
-Find a CPSC approved the testing company
+Step 1: Find a CPSC-accepted testing company

-Only a test report issued by a CPSC accepted testing company is valid.
-As such, you must identify one from the CPSC accepted third parties list.
+Only a test report issued by a CPSC-accepted testing company is valid.
+As such, you must identify one from the CPSC-accepted third parties list.

 At this stage, you should also request a quotation.
 They will most likely ask you to provide the following: